 \subsubsection{Polymatroid and entropic bounds}

-The problem with the AGM bound is that it does not take into account functional dependencies.
-This challenge was addressed in \cite{10.1145/2220357.2220363}, where the authors derived tight bounds in cases when no functional dependencies or only one functional dependency is present.
+The problem with the AGM bound is that it does not account for functional dependencies.
+This challenge was addressed in \cite{10.1145/2220357.2220363}, where the authors derived tight bounds for cases with no functional dependencies or with only one functional dependency.
 These cases were tackled with an entropy-inspired concept called a coloring number.
 In the general case of arbitrary functional dependencies, the authors developed a so-called polymatroid bound.
 They presented a conjecture that optimizing the size bound in the exact Shannon entropy cone (\autoref{def:conditional_shannon_entropy}) would provide the tight bound.
 This was later shown to be true \cite{DBLP:journals/corr/GogaczT15}.
-We call this tight bound an entropic bound.
+This tight bound is called an entropic bound.
 Unfortunately, the formulation for the general bound obtained in the exact Shannon entropy cone is not always practically computable in the current form because it depends on infinitely many linear inequalities in its linear program \cite{Matus_2007}.

 Next, we present the background on this general case with arbitrary functional dependencies in more detail, as our quantum information-theoretical formulation is closely connected to this work.
-Slightly simplifying \cite{10.1145/2220357.2220363}, let $Q = R_0(\mathrm{var}(Q)) \leftarrow R_1(u_1) \wedge \ldots \wedge R_n(u_n)$ be a conjunctive query, whose query head contains all the variables appearing in the query body.
-Then the uniform distribution is assigned to the tuples in the resulting table $Q(D)$, i.e., every tuple corresponds to the value $1/|Q(D)|$.
-Then, the worst-case size bound can be determined by maximizing the entropy of the variables corresponding to the query head over all distributions.
-The following example demonstrates this idea. \begin{example} This example continues \autoref{ex:example1} by assigning concrete table instances for the relations in the query
+Slightly simplifying \cite{10.1145/2220357.2220363}, recall the query $Q'$ from Section~\ref{sec:prerequisites} whose head contains every variable of $Q$.
+The key idea is to choose a distribution $p$ on the tuples of $Q'(D)$ whose marginal on the head $u_0$ is the uniform distribution on $Q(D)$.
+When $Q = Q'$, as in our example \autoref{ex:example1}, every tuple is its own witness, and this reduces to the uniform distribution on all of $Q'(D)$. \autoref{ex:example2} illustrates this case.
+Then, the worst-case size bound can be determined by maximizing the entropy of the variables corresponding to the query head over all distributions with this property.